 NB.
-The content of this subject is connected to the joint international architectural and urban design workshop with ENSAPVS and Tianjin University held from April 23rd to 27th, 2018 at Nagoya University.
+The content of this subject is connected to the joint international architectural and urban design workshop with ENSAPVS and Tianjin University held from April 22nd to 26th, 2019 at Nagoya University.
 Participants are required to join the international workshop and do the preparation work in groups before the workshop.

-The guidance of this subject and the joint international workshop will be held on April 10th.
+The guidance of this subject and the joint international workshop will be held on April 9th.
+But, since the day of the guidance may be changed, students are strongly recommended to contact the co-ordinator in advance.